NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 ### Data Writer Example

-The Data Writer Example can be used on the same system setup to offload all exportable data, such as crop and string data, onto a connected external SD card or EEPROM storage device to help storage constrained MCUs compile system builds.
+The Data Writer Example can be used on the same system setup to offload all exportable data, such as string data, onto a connected external SD card or EEPROM storage device to help storage constrained MCUs compile system builds.

 This Example doesn't actually run the Helioduino controller in full, but a code stripped version of it that easily compiles with all extra data built-in.
 The compiled binary in this Example will include all exportable data stored as compact JSON string text, and typically easily fits in under 256kB compilation size.